markh-de/KiVar/README.md

 ###### Examples

 The following entries could be used to define the MPN, description and datasheet URL for an imaginary LDO component.
-Note that the target field names must exist.
+Note that the target field names "Description", "MPN" and "Datasheet" must exist.

 Field name                    | Field content
 ----------------------------- | -------------